FlightControl-Master/MOOSE/docs/README.md

 MOOSE is a **M**ission **O**bject **O**riented **S**cripting **E**nvironment, and is meant for mission designers and mission hosters.
 It allows to quickly setup complex missions using pre-scripted scenarios using the available classes within the MOOSE Framework.
-MOOSE is currently still in alpha version, but will evolve over time.
-Right now, it has been updated to work with DCS world 1.5. and 2.0.
+MOOSE is designed to work with DCS world 1.5. and 2.0.

 You can find the source of MOOSE here on GITHUB.
 It is free for download: https://github.com/FlightControl-Master/MOOSE/

+MOOSE has a broadcast channel on youtube.
+Various videos explain how to use the MOOSE classes in your missions.
+These videos are grouped into playlists, which explain specific MOOSE capabilities, and gradually build up the "understanding" and "what is possible" to do with the MOOSE framework.
+I really, really encourage all to watch the explanation videos.

 Note: MOOSE is complementary to [MIST](https://github.com/mrSkortch/MissionScriptingTools/releases), so if you use MIST in parallel with MOOSE objects, this should work.